IdoitEngineer/OSI-Syn600/README.md

 ### Basic

 The next option is **B** for BASIC...
-It won't ask you anything as it starts at address $0000 and grabs the end of the basic program from BASICs data pointers in the zero page
+It won't ask you anything as it starts at address $0000 and grabs the end of the basic program from BASICs data pointers in the zero page.

 ## Notes

 This project rquires the CC65 compiler you can grab it here https://github.com/cc65/cc65.git

 > **git clone https://github.com/cc65/cc65.git** </br>
+>
 > Then add the following to your **.profile** or **.bashrc** file </br>
+>
 > **CC65_HOME=/home/\<your user name\>/path/to/cc65** </br>

 source the new value </br>